-Broner et al. (2024) develops an alternative approach to measure alignment: international treaties, both between two sovereigns (bilateral) and among a group of countries (multilateral).
-Treaties have several important advantages compared of existing, narrower measures.
-First, they cover all dimensions of state-to-state relations, ranging from economic issues such as trade, finance, aid, or infrastructure to non-economic issues such as scientific and educational exchange, culture, asylum, or borders and security.
-Second, the data is available back 200 years, owing to the increased formalization of diplomacy in the late 18th century.
+Broner et al. (2024) develop an alternative approach to measure alignment: international treaties, both between two sovereigns (bilateral) and among a group of countries (multilateral).
+Treaties have several important advantages compared to existing, narrower measures.
+First, they cover all dimensions of state-to-state relations, ranging from economic issues such as trade, finance, aid, and infrastructure to noneconomic issues such as scientific and educational exchange, culture, asylum, and borders and security.
+Second, the data are available back 200 years, owing to the increased formalization of diplomacy in the late eighteenth century.
 Third, they are available worldwide and show rich heterogeneity across countries, years, and topics.

-Specifically, Broner et al. (2024) proposes to proxy alignment between countries with the number (and type) of treaties that they sign.
-To this end, it collects data on the universe of international treaties between 1800 and 2023, based on multi-national and country-specific treaty sources.
-The resulting Global Treaty Database includes approximately 78,000 bilateral and multilateral treaties between 1800 to 2020.
+Specifically, Broner et al. (2024) propose to proxy alignment between countries with the number (and type) of treaties that they sign.
+To this end, they collect data on the universe of international treaties between 1800 and 2023, based on multinational and country-specific treaty sources.
+The resulting Global Treaty Database includes approximately 78,000 bilateral and multilateral treaties between 1800 and 2020.
 The dataset offers a wealth of new possibilities for quantifying linkages and tracing cooperation between countries in history and today.